The NFL's top training camp position battles: 32 to watch

 Left guard

 The Sam Acho-versus-Aaron Lynch battle at outside linebacker would have been entertaining to track, but with Lynch sidelined with a hamstring issue, there hasn't been much to monitor.
-The actual best competition is for the starting guard opposite Kyle Long: veteran depth player Eric Kush or 2018 second-round pick James Daniels.
+The best competition is actually for the starting guard opposite Kyle Long: veteran depth player Eric Kush or 2018 second-round pick James Daniels.
 Kush, who has familiarity with Matt Nagy's offense from his time with the Chiefs, has the edge for now -- especially with a shoulder injury flaring up for Daniels last week.
 But don't be surprised if the rookie gains ground and becomes the Week 1 starter. -- Emily Kaplan

 Detroit Lions